 Food and Beverage | $652 |

-Dr. Emily Dodwell's specialties are general practice and pediatric orthopedics/orthopedic surgery.
+Dr. Emily Dodwell's areas of specialization are general practice and pediatric orthopedics/orthopedic surgery.
+The average patient rating for Dr. Dodwell is 5.0 stars (out of 5).
 Clinical interests for Dr. Dodwell include deformity correction, hip surgery, and osteogenesis imperfecta.
-She is professionally affiliated with Hospital for Special Surgery.
-She attended Queen's University School of Medicine and then went on to complete her residency at a hospital affiliated with the University of British Columbia.
-Her average patient rating is 5.0 stars (out of 5).
-She usually is in-network for Anthem, UnitedHealthcare, and Blue California, as well as other insurance carriers.
-Distinctions awarded to Dr. Dodwell include: POSNA Directed Research Grant; Lerner Children's Pavilion Research Grant; and POSNA-EPOS Traveling Fellow (Paris, Rome, Utrecht).
-According to Yext, she is currently accepting new patients at her office in New York, NY.
+Dr. Dodwell is affiliated with Hospital for Special Surgery.
+She can take several insurance carriers, including Anthem, Blue California, and UnitedHealthcare.
+Her practice in New York, NY is open to new patients as reported by Yext.
+Dr. Dodwell's education and training includes medical school at Queen's University School of Medicine and residency at a hospital affiliated with the University of British Columbia.
+Awards and/or distinctions Dr. Dodwell has received include POSNA Directed Research Grant; Lerner Children's Pavilion Research Grant; and POSNA-EPOS Traveling Fellow (Paris, Rome, Utrecht).